Instructional Strategies

 Perusall or Discussion Boards

-Previous Educatus blog posts have introduced Perusall to turn pre-class readings into social learning.
-In this post, I discuss how instructors might use Perusall to overcome discussion board fatigue and provide resources on using Perusall along with sample learning activities.
+Previous blog posts have introduced Perusall to turn pre-class readings into social learning.
+In this post, let’s explore how instructors might use Perusall to overcome discussion board fatigue and provide resources on using Perusall along with sample learning activities.
 Perusall is a free social learning tool that students can access through Canvas.
 Students have discussions in the same space as they read course material.
 The image below shows what a student would see in Perusall, with the reading in the middle and the conversation on the side.
-Throughout this post I only refer to the use of readings in Perusall.
-However, videos, images, podcasts, and webpages can all be…
+This post only refers to the use of readings in Perusall.
+However, videos, images, podcasts, and webpages can all be used.
+Additionally, responses…

 Experiential Learning Resources – 5 Top Picks

-By Roberta Campbell-Chudoba During the launch of our new USask Experiential Learning framework, we’ve had requests for more information about reflection frameworks, providing efficient feedback, and grading reflection.
+Summary: If you’re wondering how to enhance your experiential learning practices and make meaningful connections with learners’ knowledge and experiences, here are five valuable resources to support experiential learning.
+Discover rubrics, learning modules, reflection models, and prompting questions.
+Date of publishing: October 11, 2022 When exploring the USask Experiential Learning framework, you might want information about reflection frameworks, providing efficient feedback, and grading reflection.
 While we have built some resources around reflection and feedback, other higher education institutions have some gems to support Experiential Learning.
-Brock University – Reflection in Your Course and a Critical Reflection Rubric Lays out why and when students should reflect, what reflection could look like, and provides a framework for evaluating reflection with a rubric.
-Taylor Institute – University of Calgary – Learning Module: Critical Reflection Introduces critical reflection to faculty, instructors, and staff with concise text, videos, checklists, and reflection…
+Brock University – Reflection in Your Course and a Critical Reflection Rubric Lays out why and when students should reflect, what reflection could look like, and…

 Announcing a New OER – Universal Design for Learning (UDL): One Small Step